Running VeRCYE manually

 - Create an empty directory

 Note The script for matching remotely sensed LAI and APSIM predicted LAI is not publicly available in this repository.
-You will have to set the path to the true matching script in your config
+You will have to set the path to the true matching script in your run_config_template.yaml file under scripts.match_sim_real.

 The full configuration options are documented in the Inputs documentation (Section 6).